gtjoseph/mt3339-utils/README.md

 Oh yes...
 Look at the times for internal antenna/inside.
 The difference is amazing.

-	UnitLocation:	Always inside.
+	Location:		Always inside.
 Too cold to be outside.
 	Antenna:  		Internal or External Active
 	AntLocation:
 		ClearSky:	Outside, clear sky